tsimeonov/Computer-Science/Computer Science/CM1025 Fundamentals CS/Week 1/notes.md

   - → (if... then): Implication

-  - ↔ (if and only if): Biconditional
+  - ↔ (if and only if): Bi-conditional

 `What is a proposition?`